 Such a tool streamlines your link management tasks, which gives you time to spend on other business tasks.
 It can also provide you with numerous features that are particularly beneficial in affiliate marketing, such as link tracking and redirection.

-To find the ‘perfect’ link management tool, you'll need to consider what features you’ll need.
+To find the perfect link management tool, consider what features you’ll need.
 For example, if you need tracking, conversion reports, and dynamic redirection options, then a premium tool like Pretty Links will be your best choice.

-While adding affiliate links to your website can bring in a considerable profit, it’s not something that should be done without thought.
+While adding affiliate links to your website can bring in a considerable profit, it’s not something to do carelessly.
 By failing to prepare, you could set yourself up for legal fines and even a loss in traffic, since unprofessional linking practices will harm your credibility.

 - Write targeted and high-quality content.